Frequently Asked Questions

 What compilers are available on CARC systems?

-CARC makes multiple compilers and multiple versions of each compiler available, including GCC, Intel, AOCC, and LLVM.
+CARC makes multiple compilers and multiple versions of each compiler available, including GCC, LLVM, Intel, AOCC, and NVHPC.
 You can search for available compilers using the

 module spider command.